Tests and treatments

 What is it?

 At this time, there are no foolproof treatments that work for all patients who have tinnitus.
-We are, however, able to treat the underlying causes of the ringing in the ears in order to change the severity of the tinnitus.
+We can, however, often treat the underlying causes of the ringing in the ears.
+This can significantly change the severity of the tinnitus.

-Every patient is first seen during a general consultation with the Ear, Nose, Throat Department.
+Each patient first has a general Ears, Nose, Throat consult.
 The ENT physician and you will determineif it is reasonable to refer you to one or more services within the tinnitus service.
 The goal of treatment is to retrain the brain as much as possible so that it ignores the ringing.

 The tinnitus consultation at the Maria Middelares General Hospital consists of an ENT physician, two audiologists, a clinical psychologist and three physical therapists.
 This multidisciplinary approach allows us to focus the specific treatment on the factors that play a role in the development and worsening of your tinnitus.